hkim245/Python-Basic-Theta-Star/README.md

 Usage: python basicthetastar.py [input file]

-first line of input file is grid size. \n second line of inpiut file is start vertex. thrid line of input file is goal vertex. fourth line of input file is bottom left vertex of a wall.
+first line of input file is grid size. </br>
+second line of inpiut file is start vertex. thrid line of input file is goal vertex. fourth line of input file is bottom left vertex of a wall.